sindresorhus/camelcase-keys/readme.md

 #### input

-Type: `Object`
+Type: `Object` or `Array of Object`

-Object to camelCase.
+Object or Array of Object to camelCase.

 #### options